13th Global Dialogue Platform on Anticipatory Humanitarian Action

 Humanitarian and anticipatory action actors need creative ways to climb out of those boxes, to breathe in a living, adaptive system.
 Imagine if the same time and energy spent filling donor forms, proposals, and report pages went into listening to local stories, being with students in schools, and walking with people on the move?

-One interviewee said, “We would have to restart the past eighty years: unbuild the member state, the UN system, all of it.”
 Radical, yes.
-But maybe that’s what courage looks like now: re-defining what “act early” can look like, saying the upsetting idea, and creating altogether unexpected partnerships that can actually enable radically different forms of community support.
+But maybe that’s what courage looks like now: redefining what “act early” can look like, saying the upsetting idea, and creating altogether unexpected partnerships that can actually enable radically different forms of community support.

 Rehearsing imaginaries

-Participants later spoke about how the experience surfaced tensions they constantly face in their work: the unspoken awareness of not always supporting communities meaningfully; the struggle to build trust within project timelines not created for actual relationship-building; and the awkwardness of realizing they are a part of the very systems whose patterns they wish to transform.
+Participants later spoke about how the experience surfaced tensions: the unspoken awareness of not always supporting communities meaningfully; the struggle to build trust within project timelines not created for actual relationship-building; and the awkwardness of realizing they are a part of the very systems whose patterns they wish to transform.

 Ten years in, anticipatory action is still growing up – “a teenager,” as one practitioner called it – and it’s important we ensure its evolution continues to be centered in the imaginative as much as the procedural.